 Lymph node dissection.
-Removal of the lymph nodes in the groin and/or pelvis is often performed to determine the stage (see Diagnosis) or to treat penile cancer.
+Removal of the lymph nodes in the groin and/or pelvis is often performed to find out the stage (see Diagnosis) or to treat penile cancer.
 Removing the lymph nodes when the cancer has spread to the lymph nodes but not anywhere else can get rid of the cancer.
-However, when the lymph nodes in both the groin and the pelvis are removed on the same side of the body, there is often severe swelling in the leg, called lymphedema, on that side of the body.
+However, when the lymph nodes in both the groin and the pelvis are removed on the same side of the body, there is often severe swelling called lymphedema in the leg on that side of the body.
 This can cause discomfort and infections that often come back.
 When making such a treatment decision, you and your doctor should carefully weigh the benefits of removing any cancer that may have spread to lymph nodes with the risk of side effects from the surgery.

 Learn more about cancer surgery.

 Laser therapy is the use of a very powerful beam of light to kill cancer cells.
-Laser therapy may be an option for some men with early-stage penile cancer, specifically men with Tis and small T1 squamous cell carcinoma of the penis, and for men with small T2 tumors who do not wish to have surgery.
-(Visit the Stages section for more information.)
+Laser therapy may be an option for some men with early-stage penile cancer, specifically men with Tis and small T1 squamous cell carcinoma of the penis, and for men with small T2 tumors who do not wish to have surgery (see Stages section for more information).
 A disadvantage of laser therapy is that it can be difficult for the doctor to determine how far the cancer has spread.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
-For penile cancer, radiation therapy can be focused on the tumor in the penis and/or directed at the lymph nodes in the groin to kill any cancer cells that have spread there.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
+For penile cancer, radiation therapy can be focused on the tumor in the penis and/or directed at the lymph nodes in the groin and sometimes the pelvis to kill any cancer cells that have spread there.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
-If radiation therapy is focused on the groin, there is a risk of causing fluid buildup and swelling (called edema) of the leg(s) because of damage to the lymphatic channels that drain fluid from the legs, a condition called lymphedema.
-Most side effects go away soon after treatment is finished, although lymphedema can be a chronic (ongoing) condition.
+In addition, radiation therapy can increase the risk of developing other cancers in the future.
+If radiation therapy is focused on the groin, there is a risk of lymphedema in the leg(s) because of damage to the lymphatic channels that drain fluid from the legs.
+Most side effects go away soon after treatment is finished, although lymphedema can be an ongoing condition.

 Learn more about radiation therapy.

-Chemotherapy drugs that may be used for penile cancer include bleomycin (Blenoxane), methotrexate (multiple brand names), cisplatin (Platinol), gemcitabine (Gemzar), ifosfamide (Ifex), and paclitaxel (Abraxane, Taxol) or docetaxel (Docefrez, Taxotere).
-It should be noted that not all of these drugs are readily available for penile cancer, and they may only be available as part of a clinical trial.
-Because penile cancer is uncommon, there is not as much published information on chemotherapy for penile cancer than for other cancers.
-There is no clear evidence that chemotherapy for penile cancer helps men live longer or improve their quality of life.
+It should be noted that not all of these drugs are readily available for people with penile cancer, and they may only be available as part of a clinical trial.
+Because penile cancer is uncommon, there is not as much published information on chemotherapy for penile cancer as for many other cancers.
+There is no clear evidence that chemotherapy for penile cancer helps men live longer or improves their quality of life.
 Therefore, the decision to use chemotherapy for penile cancer is not simple.
 When chemotherapy is used, there is general agreement among cancer specialists that drug combinations that include cisplatin and involve two or three drugs work better than a single drug, but this has not been proven in clinical trials.